 Pour some more size onto the canvas and then paint on canvas using the same brush.
 Make sure to rub this layer into the canvas so that no holes are left unfilled.
 Take your brush and move along in even strokes as you’re about to finish the second layer.
 This will make the surface smooth.
 Let it dry.

 If your size looks little thin then you might need a third layer.
 This depends on the quality of the size you choose to use.

 Understand the technique.
 Priming of the canvas is done to finish it getting it ready for painting.
 For this, we use paint-like material called gesso.
 The gesso creates a surface for the paint adheres to once it’s applied.
 Gessoes are different for oils, acrylics, and watercolors.
 However, acrylic gesso is now used for both acrylic and oil painting.

 When your second layer of size has dried, you have to prime your canvas.
-The primer you use will depend on the medium that you choose to paint on.
+The primer you use will depend on the medium that you choose to paint on canvas.
 Primers come in white or translucent colors that provide natural lighting for your painting.

 After the first layer is dried, turn your canvas 90 degrees.
 Apply another coat of gesso just like you applied the first.
 Let it dry and repeat until you have enough layers for your painting.
 You will need three layers of gesso for acrylic paint.
 You’ll require four layers of gesso for oil paint.

 If you’re planning to use watercolors then you need something extra on the canvas.
 Apply two layers of gesso and on top of that, apply an absorbent such as Golden’s Absorbent Ground.
 Apply at least 5-6 layers of ground to the surface of the canvas.
-Leave it to dry for 24 hours before you paint.
+Leave it to dry for 24 hours before you paint on canvas

 Create a smooth surface